─────────

 “tri-stripping method”

 “Yes, the resulting triangulation would suck.
-The Delaunay triangulation has many interesting properties: angles are not too bad, triangles are not too many, neighbouring triangles also, etc.”
+The Delaunay triangulation has many interesting properties: angles aren’t too bad, triangles aren’t too many, neighbouring triangles also, etc.”

 “The Delaunay triangulation seeks to avoid this.
 The algorithm picks a triangulation that maximizes the smallest angle, which avoids thin triangles as much as possible and so gives better error terms.”